Warehouse Rent Explained: Costs, Calculations, and Alternatives

 How much does it cost to rent a warehouse?

 Most of the time when you’re renting warehouse space, you’ll pay according to how much square footage you use.
+For example, the average cost per square foot for distribution and warehouse rental was $7.13 in Q4 of 2021 according to statista.
+This price per square foot is up from $6.34 compared to Q4 of 2020.
 While this isn’t always the case, it’s a pretty solid rule of thumb.
 But before you sign any contracts, you’ll need to figure out exactly what your storage needs are.

 For example, do you have palletized products that can be stacked one on top of another?
 Or does your inventory come in different shapes and sizes?
 Answering these sorts of questions will help determine the amount of horizontal and vertical space your brand needs.

 Another important consideration is where your inventory is coming from.
 Are your products being shipped (and received) on pallets?
-Then your warehouse will need to have a loading dock.
+Then your warehouse will need to have a loading dock and a forklift.
 Or maybe your inventory will arrive in large shipping containers?
 If that’s the case, you’ll need to find a warehouse that can accommodate container movement.

 What’s more, if your shipments require the help of special equipment—like conveyors or cranes—then that machinery should also be represented in your space demands.